MohanedGobbi/Plant-Disease-Detection-System/README.md

 #### Model Loading Errors
 - Ensure all model files are in the `models/` directory
+- **Important**: Make sure you've downloaded the ResNet18 model from the provided Google Drive link
 - Check file permissions and paths
 - Verify Python version compatibility